aquasecurity/trivy/docs/docs/supply-chain/vex.md

 VEX documents can indeed be reused across different container images, eliminating the need to issue separate VEX documents for each image.
 This is particularly useful when there is a common component or library that is used across multiple projects or container images.

+You can see [the appendix](#applying-vex-to-dependency-trees) for more details on how VEX is applied in Trivy.

 ### Scan with VEX
 Provide the VEX when scanning your target.